infinum/eightshift-docs/website/forms/intro.md

 - Multi-flow Forms: Create multi-flow forms with ease, allowing you to create multiple forms with different fields and conditions.

 - Accessibility: Create accessible forms with ease, allowing you to create forms that are accessible to all users.

+- Security and performance: Uses nonce verification, sanitization and escaping to ensure your forms are secure.
+It also uses AJAX to submit forms without reloading the page, improving user experience and speed.

 Whether you're a seasoned developer seeking to optimize your form-building process or a beginner looking for a reliable and feature-rich solution, Eightshift Forms has something to offer for everyone.